[Joy] You can now connect to RDS (Aurora) on a private subnet in a CloudShell VPC environment

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article describes the feature update to CloudShell that allows you to connect to RDS (Aurora) from CloudShell.
+This article describes the feature update to CloudShell, which now allows you to connect to RDS (Aurora) from CloudShell.

 I hope this helps in some way.